svaarala/duktape/doc/debugger.rst

 The request callback is provided with a ``duk_context`` pointer with which it can access the value stack and is assumed to be trusted.
 There are certain things it MUST NOT do.
 Specifically:

+* It MUST NOT assume that ``nvalues`` has any specific value.
+In particular it might be zero so that there are no arguments to the callback (not even a string used, by convention, to identify an application specific command).

 * It MUST NOT attempt to access or pop any values from the top of the stack beyond the ``nvalues`` it is given and the values it pushes itself.